Kristin Chenoweth: Singles

+Other charted songs

 Awards and honors

 Chenoweth was awarded an honorary doctorate in Performing Arts from the University of North Carolina School of the Arts in 2009, where she was the commencement speaker.
 Oklahoma City University, where she received her undergraduate and master's degrees, awarded her an honorary Doctor of Humane Letters degree in 2013.
 In 2010, Chenoweth was inducted into the Oklahoma Hall of Fame.
 In 2011, she won the GLAAD Vanguard Award.

 In 2012, the Broken Arrow Performing Arts Center named its theatre the Kristin Chenoweth Theatre.
 Chenoweth received a star on the Hollywood Walk of Fame in 2015.
 In 2015, she was inducted as an honorary member of the Sigma Alpha Iota music fraternity's Sigma Theta chapter at Eastman School of Music.